wp-plugins/maintenance/readme.txt

 <h3>How to thank a developers</h3>
 <ol>
 <li>If you like our plugin and want to say us thank you, please <a href="http://wordpress.org/support/view/plugin-reviews/maintenance?filter=5">leave us review</a></li>
-<li>Make review in your blog or journal with URL link to official plugin page and plugin demo <li>
+<li>Make review in your blog or journal with URL link to official plugin page and plugin demo </li>
 <li>Recommend "Maintenance plugin" to your friends</li>
 <li>Each purchasing of PRO version make us more happy</li>
 </ol>